aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.6.rst.txt

     Python exception:
-        ModuleNotFoundError: No module named 'raise_syntax_error5-'

-    A `ModuleNotFoundError` exception indicates that you
-    are trying to import a module that cannot be found by Python.
-    This could be because you misspelled the name of the module or because it is not installed on your computer.
+        SyntaxError: name 'q' is used prior to nonlocal declaration

+    A `SyntaxError` occurs when Python cannot understand your code.

+    Python could not understand the code in the file 'TESTS:\syntax\raise_syntax_error50.py'
+    beyond the location indicated below by --> and ^.

+        6:
+        7:     def g():
+        8:         print(q)
+    --> 9:         nonlocal q
+                  ^

     Likely cause based on the information given by Python:
-        In your program, the name of the module that cannot be found is `raise_syntax_error5-`.

-    Execution stopped on line 124 of file 'TESTS:\trb_syntax_common.py'.

-       122:                 make_title(title)
-       123:                 try:
-    -->124:                     mod = __import__(name)

-        Known identifiers
-            name: 'raise_syntax_error5-'
+        You used the variable `q`
+        before declaring it as a nonlocal variable.

 SyntaxError - used prior to nonlocal declaration